 “The absence of Latinos and Latinas in American news media today is disturbing,” the AL DÍA Media Educational Foundation website statement reads.

 It further argues:

 “These needed voices are extremely scarce and often, completely non-existent."

 “As the nation continues to see the growth" of the U.S. Latino Population, today the nation's "largest ethnic community, this endemic disparity has reached crisis proportions."

 “This vast inequality must be addressed now as a key priority of an urgent and common call towards a more equitable evolution of the American News media in the new century”.

 We are not surprised the 27 Commissioners achieved this level of clarity.

 Among the leaders, part of the important Commission, four outstanding Latinos are listed (Eduardo Peñalver, Eduardo Padrón, Nonny De La Peña, and Alberto Ibargüen himself), as well as several thoughtful women, among them, the University of Pennsylvania President, and outstanding local leader Dr. Amy Gutmann.

-All of them contributed to what is now a fundamental policy recommendations to start implementing change, ASAP.
+All of them contributed to what is now a fundamental policy recommendation to start implementing change, ASAP.

 "We’re not here to describe the problem.
 We’re here to fix it.”